DBT FAQ for both Adult and Teen Program (additional Teen DBT FAQ at the end):

 What is pre-treatment?

 We require all DBT clients to participate in pre-treatment.
 This is part of our intake process.
-Comprehensive DBT clients meet at least 4 times with their individual therapist before entering the program and starting the group.
+Adult Comprehensive DBT clients meet at least 4 times with their individual therapist before entering the program and starting the group.
+Teen Comprehensive DBT clients meet 3 times with their individual therapist and parents meet once with the individual therapist and once with Dr. Rankin.
 Group-Only DBT clients meet at least 2 times with their group leader before entering the program.
 During pre-treatment we are assessing areas of difficulty, orienting to DBT, assessing commitment, establishing goals, and determining fit.
 After pre-treatment is complete, we provide recommendations for treatment.
 Participating in pre-treatment does not guarantee admission to the DBT program.

 How long does it take to complete the program?